-We consider 1000 square matrices of size 4×4 , and the matrices are generated using the randsvd command of MATLAB.
-To make the results reproducible we seed the random number generator using rng(s), where s = [1:1:1000].
-Right hand side C is generated using the random command.
-(6.1) is solved by converting it to a linear system using the Kronecker product notation of (1.2), and using Gaussian elimination with partial pivoting, namely the '\' command of MATLAB.
+We consider 1000 square matrices of size $4 \times 4$ , and the matrices are generated using the randsvd command of MATLAB.
+To make the results reproducible we seed the random number generator using rng(s), where s = [1 : 1 : 1000].
+Right hand side C is generated using the randn command.
+(6.1) is solved by converting it to a linear system using the Kronecker product form (1.2), and using Gaussian elimination with partial pivoting, namely the '\' command of MATLAB.
 We will refer to '\' as the backslash command.
-Backward error for the linear system, which we refer to as the relative residual is computed using where \hat{x} is the computed solution, and the actual backward error $\eta(Y)$ is computed using (3.6) again by using the backslash command.
-Recall that μ in (3.13) was derived by considering only the first order perturbation terms, and therefore to be consistent with the analysis the test matrices were chosen so that the second order terms are negligible.
-We verify this by solving the non-linear least square problem (3.3) using lsqnonlin function of MATALB with default options.
-Throughout the numerical experiments we will consider the combinations of 2-norm condition numbers of A_i and B_i , which are listed in Table 6.1.
+Backward error for the linear system, which we refer to as the relative residual is computed using where $\hat{x}$ is the computed approximate solution, and the actual backward error $\eta(Y)$ is computed using (3.6) again by using the backslash command.
+Recall that $\mu$ in (3.13) was derived by considering only the first order perturbation terms, and therefore to be consistent with the analysis the test matrices were chosen so that the second order terms are negligible.
+We verify this by solving the non-linear least square problem (3.3) using lsqnonlin function of MATLAB with default options.
+The combinations of 2-norm condition numbers of $A_i$ and $B_i$ are listed in Table 6.1.
+We would like to emphasize that the combination of the condition numbers in Table 6.1 are chosen specifically to test the predictions of the analysis.

-We choose the condition numbers of all the matrices to be 1e15, that is case 1 in Table 6.1.
-We deliberately choose a high condition number to demonstrate the dependency of the backward error on the condition number of the component matrices.
-The results are displayed in Figure 6.1a and we can observe that the actual backward error is up to 6 orders of magnitude higher than the relative residual which is $\mathcal{O}(u)$, where u=2.22e-16 is the unit round off of the double precision, therefore $\mu\approx 10^6$.
+We choose the condition numbers of all the matrices to be $1 \times 10^{15}$ , that is case 1 in Table 6.1.
+We choose a high condition number to demonstrate the dependency of the backward error on the condition number of the component matrices.
+The results are displayed in

+Figure 6.1a and we can observe that the actual backward error is up to 6 orders of magnitude higher than the relative residual which is $\mathcal{O}(u)$ , where $u = 2.22 \times 10^{-16}$ is the unit round off of the double precision, therefore $\mu \approx 10^6$ .
 From (3.18) we can see that the magnification factor depends on the condition number of the solution as well.
 In Figure 6.1b we display the condition number of the computed solution and it can be observed that the solution matrix is well conditioned compared to the input matrices.
-Therefore the high value of μ is because of the high condition number of the input matrices.
+Therefore the high value of $\mu$ is because of the high condition number of the input matrices.